 Fortunately, the boy’s reaction wasn’t serious, but for someone else, that error could have triggered anaphylaxis.
 Still, what’s different now from years gone by was the level of follow-up.
 B&B Hospitality Group has a director of environmental health, whose job includes allergy and celiac training, with reminders and annual refreshers, as well as investigation of any incidents.
 She conducted the internal review of the mistake with the Wells family, meeting with the entire La Sirena team about it.

 “It’s got to be really tough to not see your food prepared if you have a life-threatening allergy,” she says.
-Knowing every ingredient in each dish she creates and having an accommodations policy – including a chart that indicates which Top 8 allergens are in each menu item as well as an ordering system that clearly labels each allergy order and plate –are part of Starks effort to make customers feel more comfortable at Dos Caminos.
-And those policies get put into practice multiple times each shift.
+Knowing every ingredient in each dish she creates and having an accommodations policy – including a chart that indicates which Top 8 allergens are in each menu item as well as an ordering system that clearly labels each allergy order and plate – are part of Stark’s effort to make customers feel more comfortable at Dos Caminos.
+And those policies are put into practice multiple times each shift.

-Jennifer Stack, an associate professor at the CIA, isn’t surprised by the respect with which many savvy chefs today treat severe allergies or a condition like celiac disease.
+The respect with which many savvy chefs today treat severe allergies and celiac disease does not surprise Jennifer Stack, an associate professor at the CIA.
 “We’re in the hospitality industry, not the hospital industry,” she pointedly notes.

 Many front of house staff take such conditions seriously, too.
 Cecilia Fischer has worked as a waitress at Tarry Lodge, just north of New York City, for eight years.
 She receives bi-annual allergy training and knows to inform management and the chef about any dietary restrictions and to create a special order ticket.
 She sees accommodations as a key part of her job.
 “If someone tells me they’re extremely allergic to shellfish, it’s my responsibility to do the right thing by them.”

 An Allergic Diner’s Own Role